- Character – the credit history of the applicant;

 - Collateral – the value of the property being purchased and pledged as collateral in the event of default.

-Another factor is the net worth of the borrower.
-Net worth is determined by subtracting total liabilities from total assets.
-Fannie Mae regards “an accumulation of net worth as a strong indication of credit worthiness.”
-Additionally, the underwriter, by establishing net worth, is evaluating the ability of the borrower to cover the down payment and any additional costs and expenses relating to the purchase, as well as verifying adequate cash reserves (if a required condition of the loan approval).
+The lender also considers the employment history of the borrower.
+Employment history evaluates such factors as the reliability and stability of the borrower’s income, length of time on the job, type of occupation, overtime pay and bonuses, as well as the probability of continued employment.
+Another factor considered by the lender is the net worth of the borrower.
+To determine net worth, the lender will subtract borrower liabilities from borrow assets (Assets-Lisbilities=New Worth).
+Fannie Mae regards “an accumulation of net worth as a strong indication of creditworthiness.”
+The underwriter, by establishing net worth, is evaluating the ability of the borrower to cover the down payment and any additional costs and expenses relating to the purchase, as well as verifying adequate cash reserves (if a required condition of the loan approval).

-Jeff Sorg is a co-founder of OnlineEd®, a Web-based vocational school founded in 1997 where he also serves as Corporate Secretary, Chief Operating Officer, and School Director.
-Sorg holds vocational instructor licenses in Oregon, Washington, California, and Nevada and has authored numerous pre-licensing and continuing education courses.
-Sorg was awarded the International Distance Education Certification Center’s CDEi Designation for distance education in 2008-2018.
+Jeff Sorg, an Oregon licensed Principal Broker, is a co-founder of OnlineEd®, a Web-based vocational school founded in 1997 where he also serves as Corporate Secretary, Chief Operating Officer, and School Director.
+Sorg holds vocational instructor licenses for real estate education in Oregon, Washington, California, Flordia, and Nevada and has authored numerous pre-licensing and continuing education courses in those states.
+Sorg holds the International Distance Education Certification Center’s CDEi Designation for distance education, originally awarded in 2008.

 OnlineEd® provides real estate, mortgage broker, insurance, and contractor pre-license, post-license, continuing education, career enhancement, and professional development and designation courses over the Internet.